javaplus/DockerKubesDojo/labs/docker_cloud_app.md

 ## Stop the container

 In the original CLI window where you issued the `docker run ...` command, type `CTRL+C` to stop the container.
+Previously hitting `CTRL+C` in the command prompt wouldn't stop the container.
+However, if you run the **docker ps** command now, you shouldn't see any containers running.
+This is because when we issued the run command this time we added the `--rm` which stops the container automatically when you break.